Accredited Online Medical Assistant Certification Programs

 U.S. Career Institute

 At the U.S. Career Institute, students can pursue a medical assisting certificate program on their own schedule in as few as four months.
-Students complete five separate units of study in this program, each covering a different subject in the field of medical assisting.
+Students complete four separate units of study in this program, each covering a different subject in the field of medical assisting.
 The U.S. Career Institute also asserts that all examinations are open-book so that students have the necessary knowledge in front of them as they are tested.

-• Location: Fort Collins, Colorado
+• Location: Fort Collins, CO

 • Accreditation: Distance Education Accrediting Commission (DEAC)